 Many of Williamson’s men, of course, became highly skilled as they served their informal apprenticeships on his tunnels.
 It is highly likely that at least some of them were recruited by the rail engineers from the 1830s onwards.

-Williamson died, aged 70, on 1st May 1840, by a quirk of chronology what would become International Workers Day.
+Williamson died, aged 71, on 1st May 1840, by chance on what would become International Workers Day.
 The cause of death was given as water on the chest, known today as pleural effusion.
 Seventy was a significant age at that time and his life was no doubt lengthened by his active lifestyle.
 The tunnelling stopped immediately and was never continued.